List of BNK48 members

 BNK48 is a Thai idol group and the third international sister group of the Japanese idol group AKB48, based in Bangkok, Thailand.

 The original members of the group were recruited in mid-2016 and announced in early 2017, comprising a total of 30 people.
 For the second generation, 27 additional members were announced on 29 April 2018.
 On 9 August 2020, 19 third-generation members were announced, and on 30 October 2022, 11 fourth-generation members were revealed.
 Some members have left the group in a process known as graduation.
-As of November 2025, the group consists of 38 members, of whom 13 constitute Team BIII, 12 constitute Team NV, and the rest categorised as trainees.
+As of September 2026, the group consists of 38 members, of whom 16 constitute Team BIII, 16 constitute Team NV, and the rest categorised as trainees.

 The first captain of the group is Cherprang, who also serves as first general manager (shihainin).
-Popper is current general manager.
-Hoop is the current captain of BNK48.
+Popper is current general manager, Hoop is the current captain of BNK48, Marine is the current captain of Team BIII, Emmy is the current captain of Team NV.

 Team BIII

 The first formation of Team BIII (read B Three) was announced on 24 December 2017, originally consisting of 24 members, with Pun as captain and Jennis as vice captain.
 There was also a team shuffle announcement on 16 November 2019, through which some members were moved to Team NV and some trainees were promoted to Team BIII.
-After Pun, Jennis and Miori left the group, Earn is serving as the team captain and Marine is serving as the team vice captain.
+After Pun, Jennis, Miori and Earn left the group, Marine is serving as the team captain and no any member is serving as the team vice captain.

-After graduation of some members and team shuffling, the team now consists of 13 members as follows:
+After graduation of some members and team shuffling, the team now consists of 11 members as follows: